Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Introduction

 We conduct an in-depth evaluation of our proposed \toolns.
-We first construct six highly realistic datasets that simulate widely used websites with dynamically varying images and text, where the trigger image occupies only 4\%–10\% of screenshot pixels.
-We assess four representative GUI agents (UI-TARS-7B-DPO~\cite{qin2025ui}, OS-Atlas-Base-7B~\cite{wu2024atlas}, Qwen2-VL-7B~\cite{wang2024qwen2}, and LLaVA-1.5-13B~\cite{liu2023visual}) and find that \tool substantially outperforms a PGD baseline across all websites~\cite{madry2017towards, wu2024dissecting, aichberger2025attacking}.
-For example, on OS-Atlas-Base-7B the average Attack Success Rate increases from 5.26\% to 32.60\%.
+We first construct six highly realistic datasets that simulate widely used websites with dynamically varying images and text.
+We assess four representative GUI agents (UI-TARS-7B-DPO~\cite{qin2025ui}, OS-Atlas-Base-7B~\cite{wu2024atlas}, Qwen2-VL-7B~\cite{wang2024qwen2}, and LLaVA-1.5-13B~\cite{liu2023visual}) and find that \tool substantially outperforms all baselines across all websites~\cite{madry2017towards, wu2024dissecting, aichberger2025attacking}.
 We further observe favorable cross-model generalization across similar models.
 An ablation study shows that both the \textit{LLM-Driven Environment Simulation} and the \textit{Attention Black Hole} are necessary for \toolns.

-The contributions of this paper are as follows. \begin{itemize} \item We formalize a novel and realistic threat model for GUI agents, where the attacker is a regular user who can only upload a trigger image, whose position and surrounding content are unpredictable, and which occupies only a small fraction of the screenshot.
+Finally, we evaluate several practical defenses and find that many existing strategies are ineffective against \toolns without substantially harming user experience, highlighting the need for new defense mechanisms tailored to GUI agents.